kfoynt/LocalGraphClustering/README.md

 ## Examples

+All examples are in the `notebooks` folder.

-In the "notebooks" folder see the Jupyter notebooks "examples", "examples_with_visualization", "more_examples_with_visualization", "spectral_vs_flow_with_visualization", "improveType_algorithms_with_visualization" and "test".
+see the Jupyter notebooks [examples](http://localhost:8889/notebooks/notebooks/examples.ipynb)